mferreira92/JuliaDocker/README.md

 # JuliaDocker
-Julia Docker File for Data
+Julia with basic packages for data tasks

-Includes a Base Docker File with Basic Packages and a Dev Docker File with Jupyterlab
+Base: Basic packages
+Dev: adds jupyterlab on top of base